Conceptual and Methodological Framework for Human Rights Monitoring

-This material was initially prepared in 2010 as part of a background document for the development of a national human rights report for Ethiopia.
+This material was initially prepared in 2010 as part of a background document for developing a national human rights report for Ethiopia.
 Its publication here is intended to serve as an input for individuals and groups interested in preparing a human rights monitoring report as well as informing discussion on the assessment of existing or future human rights monitoring reports.
-God willing, I hope to follow it up with a brief assessment on the implementation of access to justice in Ethiopia as per this framework.
+God willing, I hope to follow it up with a brief assessment on implementing access to justice in Ethiopia as per this framework.

 The conceptual and methodological framework for human rights monitoring should be informed by:

 – best experience among international, regional and national human rights organizations with particular attention to treaty monitoring bodies, and National Human Rights Institutions;